Symmetry breaking operators for dual pairs with one member compact: Introduction

 Since the last space is one dimensional, it deserves a closer look.
 The explicit contruction of the (essentially unique) symmetry breaking operator in $\Hom_{\wt\G\wt{\G'}}(\Hc_\omega^\infty, \Hc_\Pi^\infty\otimes \Hc_{\Pi'}^\infty)$ provides an alternative and direct approach to Howe's correspondence.
 To do this is the aim of the present paper.

 Our basic assumption is that $(\G, \G')$ is an irreducible dual pair with $\G$ compact.
 As shown by Howe \cite{howetheta}, up to an isomorphism, $(\G, \G')$ is one of the pairs

-Then the representations $\Pi$ and $\Pi'$ { together with their contragredients} are arbitrary irreducible unitary highest weight representations.
+Then the representations $\Pi$ and $\Pi'$ together with their contragredients are arbitrary irreducible unitary highest weight representations.
 They have been defined by Harish-Chandra in \cite{HC1955c}, were classified in \cite{EnrightHoweWallach} and have been studied in terms of Zuckerman functors in \cite{Wallachholomorphic}, \cite{Adamsdiscrete} and \cite{Adamshighestweight}.
+The 1-1 correspondence of representations in terms of their highest weights was first determined by Kashiwara and Vergne in \cite{KashiwaraVergne}.

 The crucial fact for constructing the symmetry breaking operator in $\Hom_{\wt\G\wt{\G'}}(\Hc_\omega^\infty, \Hc_\Pi^\infty\otimes \Hc_{\Pi'}^\infty)$ is that, up to a non-zero constant multiple, there is a unique $\G\G'$-invariant tempered distribution $f_{\Pi\otimes\Pi'}$ on $\Wv$ such that